Creating an LDAP gateway provisioning connection

 -

-For inbound provisioning, ensure that the LDAP gateway is version 2.3.3 or later.
+You have an LDAP gateway version 2.3.3 or later for inbound provisioning.
 Previous versions of the LDAP gateway don’t support inbound provisioning.

 -